Noy (album): Track listing

 Previously an album "e-Arki" was planned, and 2 tracks "Jani Na" (made available online as a single) and "Puraton Gamchha" were recorded.
 This project was scrapped and "Noy" was released amongst much fanfare after a gap of 4 years.
 Chandrabindoo has announced that they will be launching albums every 4th year from now on, as important events like Commonwealth Games, Cricket World Cup, FIFA World Cup and Olympic Games take place every 4 years.
-This album has been a critical and commercial failure.
+This album has not enjoyed commercial success.